Georgia Institute of Tech, Atlanta

 Back to top

-About half way through camp students will have the opportunity to enjoy a trip off campus.
-This is a great chance for students to take the day at their own pace, there is something for everyone!
+About one-third of the way through camp students will have the opportunity to enjoy a trip off campus.
+This is an excellent opportunity for students to connect with their peers and counselors outside of the walls of the school.
+Students will have a chance to take this trip at their own pace since there’s something for everyone.

 Chief Operations Officer